MohitGoel92/Linear-Regression/README.md

 Visualising these prior distributions again reveals the difference in behaviour between Ridge and LASSO: the Laplacian distribution has peaked density at 0, explaining its tendency to zero out some coefficients.

 <p align="center"> <img width="1000" src= "/Pics/W327.png"> </p>

+We observe a peak at zero/centered at zero, as zero is the most likely value for our coefficient.
+LASSO has a much higher and sharper peak at zero, since it's more likely to zero out some of our coefficients.
+Therefore, a higher lambda (λ) value will shrink the variance, meaning smaller coefficients because those coefficients are more likely to be closer to zero.